MamidalaV/kickstarter-analysis/README.md

 	2. The campaigns launched in the month of May are most successful than the others, with a 66.9% success rate.

 - What can you conclude about the Outcomes based on Goals?
 	- The goal of the intended funraiser is $10,000.
-Based on the data, campaigns with this goal have a 59.2% success rate.
+Based on the data, chances of campaigns with this goal to be successful is 59.2%.

 - What are some limitations of this dataset?
 	- The goal amount is in 'dollars' and it is assumed that this has already been converted for the fundraisers from other countries.